PubDef: Defending Against Transfer Attacks From Public Models: Experiments

 \textbf{Metrics.} The two most common metrics used to compare models in the past literature are clean and adversarial accuracy.
 The clean accuracy is simply the accuracy on the test set, with no attack.
 There are multiple ways to measure the adversarial accuracy under our threat model depending on the attacker's strategy (e.g., average or worst-case).
 We conservatively assume that the attacker knows the defender's strategy and chooses the best pair of $(\mathsf{S}, \mathsf{A})$ to run the attack.\footnote{This assumption is realistic because, with limited queries, the attacker can intelligently pick a good source model using the method from \citet{maho_how_2023}, for example.} In other words, we report the adversarial accuracy against the worst-case TAPM attack.

-\textbf{Baseline defenses.} We compare \ours{} to the best white-box adversarially trained model from \bench{} that has the same architecture.
+\textbf{Baseline defenses.} Adversarial training~\citep{madry_deep_2018} can defend against transfer attacks but at the cost of excessive degradation to clean accuracy (as we will show next).
+We compare \ours{} to the best white-box adversarially trained (AT) model from \bench{} that has the same architecture.
 For CIFAR-10, CIFAR-100, and ImageNet, the best are \citet{addepalli_scaling_2022}, \citet{addepalli_efficient_2022}, and \citet{salman_adversarially_2020a}, respectively.
-Additionally, we evaluate the two defenses with strongest results against transfer attack: DVERGE~\citep{yang_dverge_2020} and TRS~\citep{yang_trs_2021}.
+Additionally, we compare our method to DVERGE~\citep{yang_dverge_2020} and TRS~\citep{yang_trs_2021}, the two state-of-the-art defenses against transfer attacks.
 These use an ensemble of models for greater diversity, so that an attack that succeeds on one might fail on another, hopefully making transfer attacks harder.

 \textbf{Public source models.} For each dataset, we select 24 public pre-trained models: 12 normally trained and 12 robustly trained models.
 The normal group comes from multiple public model zoos including Hugging Face~\citep{huggingface_models_2023}, \texttt{timm}~\citep{wightman_pytorch_2019}, and (for CIFAR-10/100) two Github repositories~\citep{chen_chenyaofo_2023,phan_huyvnphan_2023}.
 The robust models are all hosted on \bench{}~\citep{croce_robustbench_2020}.
 We select a wide variety of models based on their architecture (e.g., assorted ConvNet, ViT~\citep{dosovitskiy_image_2021}, Swin~\citep{liu_swin_2021}, BeiT~\citep{bao_beit_2022}, ConvMixer~\citep{trockman_patches_2023}, zero-shot CLIP~\citep{radford_learning_2021}, etc.) and training methods to ensure high diversity.
 We try our best to not select two models with the same architecture or from the same paper.